bodowinter/phd_thesis/README.md

 - macmillan_taste_smell_words.csv : for discussion in Ch.
 4.5, whether MacMillan lists a taste/smell word to be valenced
 - wordnet_macmillan_senses.csv : sense counts from WordNet and MacMillan, used in Ch.
 3 and 5
 - stadtlander_murdoch_2000.csv : roughness and hardness norms used in Ch.
 5 and 6
-- stadtlander_murdoch_2000_COCA_context.csv : COCA adjective-noun pairs that have the Stadtlander & Murdoch word (Ch.
+- stadtlander_murdoch_2000_COCA_context.csv : COCA adjective-noun pairs that have the Stadtlander words (Ch.
 5)

 ### Script files: